-- 5. Turn the Water Pump switch ON. - 6.
+- 6. Turn the Water Pump switch ON. - 7.
 Open each hot and cold water faucet handle/ knob in the coach - one at a time each in turn until antifreeze solution just begins to flow from the faucet, then close.
-Do not forget the exterior shower/wash station knobs. - 7.
+Do not forget the exterior shower/wash station - Do not forget the exterior shower/wash station knobs. - 8.
 Press the toilet flush pedal and hold until antifreeze begins flowing into the toilet.
 Leave small amount of antifreeze that remains in the bowl.